Sheryl Sandberg kicks off her next movement: resilience

 "Whether you or someone you love is going through a painful experience, we've collected videos, articles, recommendations from experts, and other resources that can help," according to the "Option B" website.

-If the rallying cry of the first movement was "lean in," the rallying cry of this new movement may be the memorable words of the rabbi who led her late husband's funeral: "lean in to the suck."
+If the rallying cry of the first movement was "lean in," the rallying cry of this new movement may be the memorable words of the rabbi who led her late husband's funeral: "lean in to the sick."

 Related: Sheryl Sandberg: Women work more hours than men